hibberdchristian/A-Search/README.md

 # A-Search
-An implementation of the A* Search Algorithm
+An implementation of the [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm), a path finding algorithm know for its completeness, optimality, and optimal efficiency.